DIY Looping With Omnipod: Tips and What to Expect

 2) Let the PDM and extended boluses collect dust

 Pods are very monogamous creatures and they bond with the device they initially pair with.
 In the switch to using Loop, you’ll now be pairing your pods to your Loop app on the iPhone.
 This means you will leave your bulky PDM to collect dust.
 Instead, you’ll carry a small device, about the size of a matchbox, called a RileyLink that will do the communicating between your phone and the pod.
-You will need to make sure you have your RileyLink and phone in order to control the pod now…those are replacing your PDM in terms of function.
+You will need to make sure you have your RileyLink and phone in order to control the pod now…those are replacing your personal diabetes manager (PDM) in terms of function.
 If you leave them behind, you’d have to wait to bolus or change insulin delivery just like you would if you’d left the PDM behind.

 Extended boluses are also going to be handled by Loop for you now.
 If you had a meal that you normally would have done an extended bolus for because it was slow, long digestion (ahem…Chinese food, I’m looking at you!), you can tell Loop about that ahead of time using a handy pizza icon.
 When Loop sees that icon, it will automatically split up your bolus for you.
 You’ll get some of your bolus immediately and the remaining part later using high temp basals when the later blood glucose spike starts up.
 No more manual extending of boluses.